 3. Lake Palace

 Situated on the Jag Niwas Island in the middle of Lake Pichola, the Lake Palace is the most compelling of Udaipur’s attractions.
-It was built by Maharana Jagat Singh II almost two and a half centuries ago and is now revered as the Taj Lake Palace, one of the most beautiful and romantic hotels in the world.
+It was built by Maharana Jagat Singh II almost two and a half centuries ago and is now revered as the cost of paxil without insurance Taj Lake Palace, one of the most beautiful and romantic hotels in the world.
 With the Aravalli Hills and city palace as backdrop, the beauty of the Palace and its surroundings is further accentuated.
 The Lake Palace is one of the most photographed monuments of Rajasthan.
 Capture the monument in all its beauty as it shimmers in the moon light in the midst of Lake Pichola.

 4. Jag Mandir Palace